S-T-A-C-K-W-O-R-K-S/exoDDoS-Load-Testing-Framework/readme.md

 6. save all the freshly installed PIP packages as the new requirements by executing:
     - `python -m pip freeze > requirements.txt` on Windows
     - `pip freeze > requirements.txt` on UNIX-based systems

+*Updating the requirements as per the steps above will convert the requirements file to UCS-2 LE BOM (UNICODE) format so make sure to convert it back to UTF-8 without BOM (ASCII) format, otherwise some GIT clients will see it as a binary file rather than a text file and won't be able to properly resolve the deltas.
+Alternatively, update the requirements by executing `python -m pip freeze | Out-File -Encoding ASCII requirements.txt` on Windows or `pip freeze | Out-File -Encoding ASCII requirements.txt` on UNIX-based systems.*

+> Prune Docker Images

+To start fresh in Docker, execute `docker system prune` and then type `y` when prompted to.
+Make sure to read carefully what images you are pruning, as this will delete all Docker images currently present on the system.

+> Accessing The WEB UI

+By default, the WEB UI runs on `http://:8089` which makes `http://localhost:8089` available even when running exoDDoS from within a Docker container.
+Setting the `--web-host` config flag for the framework to a custom IP address may require additional Docker image configuration in order to be able to access the WEB UI for an instance of exoDDoS running inside a Docker container.